coderholic/pyradio/README.md

 First of all, make sure you declare the pacakges's requirements to the relevant section of your manifest (or whatever) file.
 These are:

+1. setuptools
+2. wheel
-1. requests
+3. requests
-2. dnspython
+4. dnspython
-3. psutil
+5. psutil

 After that, you will have to modify some files, because **PyRadio** is able to update and uninstall itself, when installed from source.
 This is something you do not want to be happening when your package is used; **PyRadio** should be updated and uninstalled using the distro package manager.